-Cryptocurrencies are digital currencies that work just like their traditional counterparts: People use them to make purchases or to receive funds from sales of goods or services.
+Cryptocurrencies are digital currencies residing on the blockchain that work just like their traditional counterparts: People use them to make purchases or to receive funds from sales of goods or services.
 The difference between cryptocurrencies and traditional ones is that, in order for cryptocurrencies to work, an online network must facilitate and verify all transactions.

-More than 21,000 cryptocurrencies are available for trading as of September 2022.
+Today, thousands of cryptocurrencies are available for trading.
 If that seems unusually high, that’s because — unlike traditional currencies, which require government approval and backing — anyone can create a cryptocurrency.
 But not everyone will want to own or use them: The most popular cryptocurrencies are those which are both functional and easy to manage.

-Therefore, the only requirements for creating a new cryptocurrency are know-how, an investment of time, and a desire to create something that people will want to own and use.
-Here’s how the process works.
+Therefore, the only requirements for creating a new cryptocurrency are know-how, an investment of time and a desire to create something that people will want to own and use.

 How to Create a Cryptocurrency